DocEmerald/SkyblockProfileChecker/README.md

 - ASpacesys for originally asking me to help him and aiding with the process
 - The many forum members here: https://hypixel.net/threads/automatically-obtaining-skyblock-profile-ids-python.2863636/#post-20790377

+As per most of my projects, you're free to utilize, modify, and build upon this code.
+Just make sure to credit me as the original creator if you ever publicize it!